 - > Send friendly reminder emails to your evaluators and provide them with the deadline of two weeks before you intend to submit your application. - ➤ Keep track of your letters by checking on Blackboard in the "My Letters" tab.
-A total of 6 letters are required to complete your committee letter packet for submission: - o 2 from UM science faculty with pink sheet - o 1 from UM non-science faculty with pink sheet - o 1 shadowing physician or health care practitioner who can comment on your interactions with patients - o 2 wild cards (research mentor, athletic coach, community, volunteer service coordinator, etc.) - > Submit your test scores to the office via email as a pdf, jpeg, or screen shot (test scores are not required, but if available please provide).
+A total of 6 letters are required to complete your committee letter packet for submission: - o 2 from UM science faculty - o 1 from UM non-science faculty - 1 shadowing physician or health care practitioner who can comment on your interactions with patients. - o 2 wild cards (research mentor, athletic coach, community, volunteer service coordinator, etc.) - Submit your test scores to the office via email as a pdf, jpeg, or screen shot (test scores are not required, but if available, please provide).

-Additional instructions on how to complete your applications are provided with the specific applicant guides (AMCAS, AACOMAS, TMDSAS, and AADSAS); (see page 16).
+Additional instructions on how to complete your applications are provided with the specific applicant guides (AMCAS, AACOMAS, TMDSAS, and AADSAS); (see page 29).